avalcarcel9/rtapas/README.md

     how many child processes will be run simultaneously.
 The default is set to 1.
   - `thresholds` A `vector` of thresholds to apply to the probability maps.
-The default `vector` applied is 0 to 1 by 0.01 increments which matches the published work.
+The default `vector` applied is 0 to 1 by 0.01 increments.
     Threshold values must be between 0 and 1.
   - `pmap` A `vector` of `character` file paths to probability map images or a `list` object with elements of class `nifti`.
   - `gold_standard` A `vector` of `character` file paths to gold standard images (normally a manual segmentation) or a `list` object with elements of class `nifti`.
 The gold standard segmentation is